-The rules for 12-a-side football established by Canadian Amateur Football Association will apply to 6-a-side, with the following exceptions:
+The rules for 12-a-side football established by Canadian Amateur Football Association will apply to 6-a-side, with

-- I. Kick-off takes place from the 40 yard line (no matter the length of the field) - II.
-Time: 12 minute stop time quarters, at no point will the games move to straight time - III.
-Conversion points are reversed from 12-a-side Football.
-Kicked conversion 2 points.
-Pass or run 1 point - IV.
-Only the middle of the three linemen is ineligible each play.
-If four men are down, both inside linesmen are ineligible (numbers are irrelevant) - V. Three linesmen must be set for one second before the ball is snapped (not necessarily in the three point stance).
-In all other ways, 6-a-side football follows the rules for 12-a-side tackle football and is governed by all the above stated policies included in Section XIII of the handbook. - VI.
-In 6-a-side football, onsite grade 9 students in member schools are eligible to participate on 1A and 2A school teams.

-10. Brian Fryer Division

-TWO YEAR TRIAL POLICY 2021-22/2022-23

-- The Tier I will have two divisions: - · Tier I Brian Fryer division (the new division) - Tier I Larry Wilson Division (the current Tier I) - Tier I Brian Fryer and Larry Wilson Division winners will both will be identified on the current Tier I plaque.
-If the Brian Fryer Category is confirmed after the two year trial, it will get its own perpetual plaque. - Any team from any Tier may register for Tier I Bryan Fryer division by the October 1 football registration deadline.
-Once a team declares their intention, they cannot rescind it after the deadline and are no longer eligible, that season, to compete at any other Tier level. - The number of teams allowed in the playoff structure will be to a maximum of eight teams.
-If more than eight teams declare, those teams will be seeded by the ranking committee to determine the eight teams moving into the play-off structure If less than 8 teams declare, a single game elimination play-off structure will be followed.
-All play-off structures will be seeded by the ranking committee.
-One or more Team(s) may get a bye in Provincial Ouarter-Finals - Teams must submit all game results into SRS as soon as possible after each - Provincial Quarter-Final games will avoid, when possible, having teams from the same region/league play against each other. - There is no limit to the number of regions/leagues that can declare into the Brian Fryer Division.
+II. .
+Time: 12 minute stop time quarters, at no point will the games move to straight time NORTH II Conversion points are reversed from 12-a-side Football.
+Kicked conversion - 2 points.
+Pass or run - 1 point Region 5 (H) ١١ I. Only the middle of the three linemen is ineligible each play.
+If four men are down, both inside linesmen are ineligible (numbers are irrelevant) V Three linesmen must be set for one second before the ball is snapped (not necessarily in the three point stance).
+In all other ways, 6-a-side football follows the rules for 12-a-side tackle football and is governed by all the above stated policies included in Section XIII of the handbook.
+Region 7 Region 4 - 10 .
+Brian Fryer Division 00 TWO YEAR TRIAL POLICY 2021-22/2022-23 Region 8 (H) ] · T he Tier I will have two divisions: · T ier I Brian Fryer division (the new division) SOUTH · T ier I Larry Wilson Division (the current Tier I) Wildowd ier I Brian Fryer and Larry Wilson Division winners will both will be identified on the current Tier I plaque.
+If the rian Fryer Category is confirmed after the two year trial, it will get its own perpetual plaque.
+Region 2 (H) ] d ny team from any Tier may register for Tier I Bryan Fryer division by the October 1 football registration eadline.
+Once a team declares their intention, they cannot rescind it after the deadline and are no longer ligible, that season, to compete at any other Tier level.
+Region 3 te he number of teams allowed in the playoff structure will be to a maximum of eight teams.
+If more than eight eams declare, those teams will be seeded by the ranking committee to determine the eight teams moving into Region 1 (H) L A ne play-off structure If less than 8 teams declare, a single game elimination play-off structure will be followed.
+Il play-off structures will be seeded by the ranking committee.
+One or more Team(s) may get a bye in Provincial Juarter-Finals Brian Fryer Divisio n · T eams must submit all game results into SRS as soon as possible after each #1 Ranked (H) NORTH • P rovincial Quarter-Final games will avoid, when possible, having teams from the same region/league play against each other.

+There is no limit to the number of regions/leagues that can declare into the Brian Fryer Division.